paezha/University-AI-Panel/README.md

 > and they will be free for life.*
 > – Anonymous

-As I argue above, AIs do not do much for students or instructors, other than distract them from learning and developing genuinely transferable skills.

-But AIs must do something for someone, otherwise why would they be everywhere?
-What do AIs do for the likes of OpenAI, Microsoft, and Google?
+But neither the province nor the university are developing the AIs that they hope will make them cheaper to operate.
+So what do AIs do for the the entities that develop them, namely OpenAI et al.?
 So far, the breakneck race to develop AI has soaked immense amounts of venture capital and other speculative money, in addition to incalculable resources by many other entities, such as those spent by universities to support an AI-dedicated committee[^46].
 Between 2012 and 2020, venture capital investments in AI grew twenty five-fold, from \$3 billion (USD) to \$75 billion (USD)[^47], much of it poured into autonomous vehicles and related mobility tech, followed by healthcare, biotechnologies and drugs, with business processes and support services in third place (Tricot 2021).

 <!--
 Ministry of Colleges and Universities: 163,482,281 CAD